wcsng/wcsng/_pages/Research/5G/mMobile.md

 ## mMobile dataset
-Finally, the access to such a testbed is generally out-of-reach to a large research community.
+The access to such a testbed is generally out-of-reach to a large research community.
 To allow the large research community to test and verify novel algorithms for 5G NR mobility management, we release one-of-its-kind mobility dataset.
 We build the dataset of channel measurements with two important goals.
 First, it should allow the testing of algorithms based on 5G-NR specific features such as the SSB and CSI-RS.
 Second, it should easily allow other testbeds to collect and publish similar measurements.
 We envision this dataset will be useful for testing any new algorithm for mmWave user tracking and mobility management.
 The dataset is catered to meet these requirements.
 We plan to continuously add more experiments.

 <div class="col-sm-9 clearfix">